YouEbr/WinRetroStation/README.md

 7-Add your Bios files under "Bios" directory (depending on the console, might not need it.
 Refer to RetroArch documentation).

-8- Run "Launch", configure your Gamepad and have fun :)
+8- Run "Launch_ES", configure your Gamepad, and have fun :)

 </br>